The Kiss: 'I will not resign!' says Spanish football chief Rubiales over 'consensual peck' | Sport

 "The government must act and take urgent measures: impunity for macho actions is over.
 Rubiales cannot continue in office."

-Spain's High Council of Sport (CSD) said it would take action against Rubiales.
+A source at Madrid's prosecutor's office told AFP a complaint of "an alleged crime of sexual assault" made by the country's football coaching school president Miguel Galan had been sent to Spain's National Court.

-"As of this moment, I have just activated all the instruments within the CSD to take the appropriate measures that are in our hands," CSD president Victor Francos told radio station Cadena Ser.
+The country's High Council of Sport (CSD) said it would take action against Rubiales.
+It promised to submit complaints it had received about the incident to the Spanish Sports Court.

-"(We will) analyse the complaints, analyse the case ... they have not formally sent us a report, but I said that this was not going to delay the process."
+Hermoso's international teammates, including two-time Ballon d'Or winner Alexia Putellas and the World Cup's player of the tournament Aitana Bonmati, showed their support for her.

-He continued: "Today I can already announce that we are going to take the case to the TAD (Spain's sports court) ...
-I am sincerely surprised."
+"This is unacceptable.
+It's over.
+With you, Jenni Hermoso," Putellas wrote on X.

-La Liga president Javier Tebas, who has frequently sparred with Rubiales and the RFEF, was heavily critical.
+La Liga president Javier Tebas, who has frequently sparred with Rubiales, was heavily critical of the Andalucian.

 "The misogynistic gestures, foul expressions, disastrous protocol and insults of this latest global embarrassment come as no surprise," said Tebas on X.